By Laura Dolgy (bio below)

 The following are some great gloves for eczema to protect and heal your hands.

-Aside from eczema, these gloves are also perfect for children who suffer from allergic contact dermatitis and dermatomyositis.
+Aside from eczema, both gloves are great for children who suffer from allergic contact dermatitis and dermatomyositis.

 Eczema Gloves for Adults